Walt Disney Feature Animation Florida: History

 Some laid-off animators were offered transfers to the main studio while most chose to stay in Orlando or were recruited to work for rival animation studios.
 Other animators created their own startup studios.
 Legacy Animation Studios was formed by Eddie Pittman along with 15 artists previously laid off from the company.
 Laid off animators Travis Blaise, Todd Gilbert and Matt Gunther formed their own company, Magnetic Entertainment.
+Some were also recruited by schools such as Digipen Institute of Technology and hiring the likes of Jazno Francoeur, Dan Daly, Antony De Fato, Peter Moherle, Pamela Mathues, Richard Morgan, Chris Poplin, Travis Blaise, Geraldine Kovats and Woody Woodman, who would each spend some time teaching at DigiPen.

-Project Firefly was set up by five former employees on Universal Studios Florida's backlot and worked on Curious George (2006) for Universal, alongside two direct to videos for DisneyToon Studios; Pooh's Heffalump Halloween Movie (2005) and Brother Bear 2 (2006), and Farm Force (2005), a short/pilot as an internal project.
+Project Firefly, now Premise Entertainment, was set up on Universal Studios Florida's backlot by former employees Paulo Alvarado, Gregg Azzopardi, Dominic Carola, John Webber and Glen Gagnon, and worked on Curious George (2006) for Universal, alongside two direct to videos for DisneyToon Studios; Pooh's Heffalump Halloween Movie (2005) and Brother Bear 2 (2006), Farm Force (2005), a short/pilot as an internal project, and Disney's The Princess and the Frog (2009).
 Millstein was tapped to head up Florida's replacement and Pixar sequel division, Circle Seven Animation.